thepatrickchin/NeMo-Agent-Toolkit-UI/README.md

   - **Generate — Non-Streaming** - Non-streaming generation over WebSocket

 **Note:** For intermediate results streaming, use **Chat Completions — Streaming** (`/chat/stream`) or **Generate — Streaming** (`/generate/stream`).

+### Live Data Streaming

+**Note:** This is an experimental feature

+The live data streaming feature allows visualization of real-time text updates across multiple streams.
+This is useful for monitoring ongoing processes or displaying live transcription or streaming data.

+For more detail, see the [README for live data streaming](DATA_STREAMING.md).

 ## Usage Examples